ocpi/ocpi/types.md

 | time         | defined in hours, default division is 1 second       |

+### 1.5 String *type*

+Case Sensitive String.
+Only printable ASCII allowed.
+All strings in messages and enumerations are case sensitive, unless explicitly stated otherwise.

 ### 1.4 URL *type*

 An URL a string(255) type following the [w3.org spec](http://www.w3.org/Addressing/URL/uri-spec.html).